Risk and Vulnerability Assessment Methodology Development Project (RiVAMP)

 United Nations Environment Programme (UNEP) GRID

 Hallegatte, Stéphane; Rentschler, Jun; Walsh, Brian.
 2018.
 World Bank, Washington, DC.

-an IPCC special report on the impacts of global warming of 1.5 °C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty
+The IPCC special report on the impacts of global warming of 1.5 °C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty

-Chapter 3 particularly relevant for small islands
+Chapter 3 is particularly relevant for small islands

 Walking on Water: islands adapting to sea level rise

 Watch the video illustrating the consequences of seal level rise for community life in an island context (Philippines).